 You may be eligible for tax back, even if your P60 says different

-All PAYE workers get an annual P60 form from their employer which summarizes the tax and USC deducted from your income in the tax year.
+In the past, all PAYE workers received an annual P60 form from their employer.
+Starting in 2019 the P60 system was replaced with an online Employment Details Summary, which summarises the tax and USC deducted from your income in the tax year.
 However, mistakes can easily be made on this, for example if your tax credits haven’t been assigned correctly.

 Tax experts can take a look at your P60 and tell you if you’ve overpaid your taxes or are eligible for any additional credits and reliefs.